Stop! Your Lease Extension in Minehead Could Be FREE

 If you are facing a significant premium because your lease in Minehead has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-It is generally accepted that a property with in excess of one hundred years remaining is worth approximately the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.
+It is generally considered that a residential leasehold with over 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years ahead.

 Lender Requirement